maya136/Final-Project-R-course/README.md

  This is my final project in R course.

  ## Files Guide:
- 1. project.R - main code file
+ 1. project.R - Main code file
- 2. Functions.R - addiotional self-made functions file
+ 2. Functions.R - Additional functions file
  3. data.zip - LOCKED zip containing data analayzed in the project.
 Password was provided to the needed people.

+ ## Usage Guide:
+1. clone the repo
+2. extract data.zip using the provided password
+3. run project.R in an R environment

-For any further questions reach out to: mayapohes@mail.tau.ac.il
+For any questions you can reach out to: mayapohes@mail.tau.ac.il